Radiotherapy is a treatment that destroys cancer cells with radiation (a type of energy).

 Will radiotherapy make me radioactive?

-Radiotherapy will not make you radioactive.
-Those around you, including children, are not at any risk from being near to you after you have had treatment.
+Radiotherapy for lymphoma will not make you radioactive.
+People around you, including children, are not at any risk from being near to you after you’ve had treatment.

 Can I take someone into the room with me when I have radiotherapy?

-Doctors may wait until after you have given birth before giving you radiotherapy.
-If you require treatment urgently, they might advise you to go ahead with treatment while taking suitable precautions where possible.
+Doctors generally advise waiting until after you have given birth before you have radiotherapy.
+If you need treatment urgently, they might advise you to go ahead with treatment while taking suitable precautions where possible.
 We have more information about lymphoma during pregnancy.

 Can I breastfeed if I am having radiotherapy?

 The safety of breastfeeding depends on which areas of your body receive treatment and the type of radiotherapy you have.
 Speak to your doctor if you are breastfeeding or plan to breastfeed so that they can offer advice.